 It is becoming increasingly clear that the energy and raw materials turnaround are two social processes that will accompany us over a longer period of time and that cannot be mastered in one big huck-jerk action.
 The detachment (withdrawal) from the fossil and finite energy sources to the renewable and infinite representatives mean a deeper social change than could have been foreseen a decade ago.
 It is therefore all the more important that the opportunities and conflicts of this tradition-spanning process are also shared with future generations

-A fine example of the transfer of experience and knowledge of today's bioenergy experts to Tomorrow's designers is the new brochure "Bioenergy compact", which was developed for schoolchildren.
-I would be interested in what teachers think about the type of bioenergy presentation in the brochure.
-It would also be interesting to see what schoolchildren think about bioenergy, who may have first come into contact with the topic through the brochure.
+A fine example of the transfer of experience and knowledge of today's bioenergy experts to Tomorrow's designers is the new brochure “Bioenergy Compact”, which was developed for schoolchildren.
+I would be interested to hear what teachers think of the type of bioenergy presentation in the brochure.
+It would also be exciting to hear what students think about bioenergy who may have come into contact with the topic for the first time through the brochure.

 Notice from the FNR regarding the publication of the brochure (May 28.05.2013, XNUMX):

 Energy from renewable raw materials (bioenergy) can play an important role in the context of the energy transition, but also has to face critical questions.
 The new educational magazine on the topic of "bioenergy" contains current figures and practical examples.
 It is made available to 14.000 schools free of charge and offers a sound overview of the state of play.